davidmatthew-ie/website/content/posts/2023/chatgpt-friend-or-foe.md

 If it produces well-written content, it is because of the well-written content it was trained on, and this was written by (you guessed it) humans.

-This is important to remember, as [ChatGPT won’t tell you (nor is it able to tell you)](https://blogs.library.duke.edu/blog/2023/03/09/chatgpt-and-fake-citations/) how it has sourced its content.
+This is important to remember, as [ChatGPT won’t tell you (nor is it able to tell you)](https://blogs.library.duke.edu/blog/2023/03/09/chatgpt-and-fake-citations/) how it has sourced its content. \[Update: this was true of GPT-3; the situation with more recent models has improved but [erroneous and/or hallucinated sources are still a serious issue](https://faceprep.medium.com/the-citation-illusion-what-chatgpts-fabricated-sources-mean-for-science-2004a9aea1c0).\]

 ## Is It ‘Cheating’?